jeffreykeefer/Parkology/Contributing.md

 ## Participation guidelines

-As a participant and Parkology community member, you are expected to uphold this [Code of Conduct](Code of Conduct.md).
+As a participant and Parkology community member, you are expected to uphold this [code of conduct](Code of Conduct.md).
 Additionally, you can view our [License](License.md) that further describes the rights of our contributors.

 If you have any questions or would like to report unacceptable behavior please <a href="mailto:info@parkology.org">contact us</a>.